nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

     }
   },
   "shareInfo": {
-    "peer": "<Address of third party>"
+    "peer": "<Address of third party>",
-  }
+    "requestReference": "<ID of Request used for creating RelationshipAttribute>" }
 }
 ```